shu-saiketsu/.github/profile/README.md

 ## 💖 Acknowledgements

 Special thanks to these folks for making the process and project possible!
 - **(Project Supervisor)** Dr. Soumya Sankar Basu
 - **(External Examiner)** Dr Kathy Clawson
 - Sheffield Hallam University
 - Friends, family and StackOverflow
+- Dancing Cat GIFs

 <div align="center">
   <sub>Voting is, and should remain an essential part of democracy.</sub>